julialintern/julialintern.github.io/_posts/2018-7-17-ClimateModel2.md

+---
+layout: post
+title: Basic Climate Modeling with ARIMA & python
+---

 *Wihin this post, we will continue our study of CO2 with ice core data with a range of 800,000 years*

 **Where we left off**
-In the previous post, we developed a simple sinusoidal regression model to approximate the data.
+In the previous post, we developed a simple sinusoidal regression model to approximate the ice core data.
 Simple indeed!
 As we can see, the sinusoidal is unable to capture the patterns of the data.
 ![plot6](https://github.com/julialintern/julialintern.github.io/raw/master/images/Plot_6.png)

 Let's see if we can do better.

 **Why ARIMA?**
 It may seem that there are so many different flavors and approaches of time series models including: models that have lagged features, differenced features, random walks, etc.  However, there is one type of time series model that can combine all of these options: the ARIMA model.
 ARIMA, Autoregressive Integrated Moving Average, is a time series model that incorporates both autoregressive and moving average features.
 Autoregressive features are lagged features, where moving average features are generated from past error terms.
-The 'integrated' component of ARIMA is the required detrending step.
+The 'integrated' component of ARIMA is a detrending step.
-(Don't worry, we will dive deeper into all of this!)

  Most importantly, we can leverage our ARIMA model to forecast future time steps.

 **ARIMA modeling steps**
-Here is a quick look at the outline of all required steps.
+Here is a quick look at the required steps to develop an ARIMA model.
 We will break down each of the steps in detail below.

-1) Decide if the original time-series requires a nonlinear transformation (logging, exponentiating, box-cox,,).
+1) Decide if the original time-series requires a nonlinear transformation (logging, exponentiating, box-cox, etc.).
 We want the time series (Y) to be additive as opposed to multiplicative.

-2) Determine if the time series is stationary.
+2) Determine if Y is stationary.
 If non-stationary, then apply first-differencing.
 If still non-stationary, apply 2nd differencing.

 3) Once we have our Y: (forecast for y at time t) y= constant + weighted sum of the last p values of y + weighted sum of the last q forecast errors

-*4) Perform a train/test/validation split in order to assess ARIMA on unseen data.
+4) Perform a train/test/validation split in order to assess ARIMA on unseen data.

-*5) Iterate ? *
+5) Iterate ?
-*?
-Examine the residuals from the fitted model to confirm if adequate.

 **1) Additive vs Multiplicative**

-Remember, that we have three main components with any time series: trend, seasonality and the random component (error).
+Remember, that there are three main components with any time series: trend, seasonality and the random component (error).
 In a multiplicative time series, the components multiply together to create the time series.